Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 suggests using the so called f1 score.
 Let us see what is this score and why it is a good metric.

 The f1 score is an aggregation of two other metrics called the recall and the precision.
-To explain these metrics are let us look at the following figure.
+To explain what these metrics are let us look at the following figure.

   <center>
     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/case_description.svg" description="Figure 2." %}
   </center>
   <br>
-The figure represents all the tweets of the data set: Each dot represents a tweet.
+The figure schematically represents all the tweets of the data set: Each dot represents a tweet.
 When green, the dot represents a tweet talking about a disaster, otherwise it is red.
-The goal of the model is to automatically find the tweets talking about a disaster, ie it should find the green dots.
-The following figure represents a possible outcome of a model.
+The goal of the model is to automatically recognize the tweets talking about a disaster by "reading" them, ie it should be able to find the green dots.
+The following figure represents the possible outcome of a model.

   <center>
     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/high_recall.svg" description="Figure 3.
   The dots inside the 'circle' represent the tweets that have been classified by the model as 'tweet talking about disaster'.
-  Here the model correctly classified all the green dots, but there are many dots inside the circle are red." %}
+  Here the model correctly classified all the green dots, but there are many dots inside the circle that are red." %}
   </center>
   <br>
   We can define what